qaalabs/DE5M6/docs/day4/sprint2.md

 ---

 ### State Management & Checkpointing (4 points)
-**Story:** As a Data Engineer, I want pipeline state persistence so that failed pipelines can resume from the last successful checkpoint.
+!!! tip "As a Data Engineer, I want pipeline state persistence so that failed pipelines can resume from the last successful checkpoint."

 **Key Tasks:**

 - Design checkpoint system for tracking pipeline progress
 - Implement state persistence using database or file system
 - Add resume capability from last successful checkpoint